faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > <span style="color:red">[Doctrine:2a] Likewise, contrary to contemporary beliefs, the Book of Mormon refers to a premortal existence in Alma 13 (see Alma 13:1--11)</span>

 The author of the Book of Mormon refers to the premortal existence in almost [exactly the same fashion as preachers from that time]({{ "/premortal-existence-pre-1830s/" | relative_url }}).

-> And this is the manner after which they were ordained—being called and prepared **from the foundation of the world according to the foreknowledge of God**, on account of their exceeding faith and good works ...

 >  <span style="color:red">[Doctrine:2b] ... and to a postmortal spirit world in Alma 40 (see Alma 40:11–14).</span>